 - What does Of Counsel mean?

 - What is a non-equity partner?

 - What is a partner/shareholder?

-This is what awaits all associates if you are not asked to leave or are fired from your law firm after several years of service.
+This is what awaits all associates if you are not asked to leave or are fired from your law office after several years of service.

 It is important to know what awaits you because it gives you the ability to make decisions about your future.
 It is also important to understand whether you want to accept one of these positions.